nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

   </tr>
 </table>

-Here&#8217;s the problem: the query groups the tuples (rows) into two groups, one group containing two Apples and one with two Oranges. **I can&#8217;t logically get &#8220;the price&#8221; from two tuples in a group, because there is no one &#8220;the&#8221; price**.
+Here's the problem: the query groups the tuples (rows) into two groups, one group containing two Apples and one with two Oranges. **I can't logically get "the price" from two tuples in a group, because there is no one "the" price**.
 In the formal mathematics upon which SQL is based, this query is nonsense.
-MySQL&#8217;s documentation admits as much, and tells me not to do this unless all the tuples in the group have the same value in that column &#8212; or I&#8217;ll risk getting unpredictable behavior.
-In my example, it&#8217;s pretty easy to see MySQL chooses the value from the &#8220;first&#8221; tuple in the group (a funny notion, given that there is no first tuple because *sets are theoretically unordered*).
+MySQL's documentation admits as much, and tells me not to do this unless all the tuples in the group have the same value in that column &#8212; or I'll risk getting unpredictable behavior.
+In my example, it's pretty easy to see MySQL chooses the value from the "first" tuple in the group (a funny notion, given that there is no first tuple because *sets are theoretically unordered*).

 This is a bad behavior introduced solely for the sake of optimization, and the documentation admits that.
 Grouping requires sorting, which requires comparing values, so grouping literally by as few columns as possible &#8212; even when the logical grouping may be by more columns &#8212; is an (ill-gotten) efficiency gain.

 As with any other non-standard technique, the benefit is offset by lack of portability.
 Plus, it might cause evil glares from colleagues ;-).

 To avoid this problem on MySQL, use standard SQL (sorry for stating the obvious).
-To make my query standard SQL, I&#8217;d either have to use an aggregate function on that column, such as `SUM`, `MIN`, `AVG`, `MAX` or similar &#8212; or, I could add the column to the `GROUP BY` clause, which would separate the results into more groups and change the output.
+To make my query standard SQL, I'd either have to use an aggregate function on that column, such as `SUM`, `MIN`, `AVG`, `MAX` or similar &#8212; or, I could add the column to the `GROUP BY` clause, which would separate the results into more groups and change the output.
 In other words, every column must either be in the grouping clause or an aggregate function.

 Some platforms, such as SQL Server 2000, will not allow the query.
 MySQL can be made to throw an error too, if `ONLY_FULL_GROUP_BY` mode is enabled.

-It&#8217;s important to group the query by the *data*, not by the expressions used to transform the data.
-Programmers who don&#8217;t really understand what&#8217;s going on sometimes just change the code to make the errors stop, often making an even worse mess out of the query.
+It's important to group the query by the *data*, not by the expressions used to transform the data.
+Programmers who don't really understand what's going on sometimes just change the code to make the errors stop, often making an even worse mess out of the query.
 Watch out for this.
-Here&#8217;s a good article on [how to group queries properly][2].
+Here's a good article on [how to group queries properly][2].

 ### Updates from a join